ctagg/ebay_shopping/README.txt

 Installation
 ============

+To install, grab from github:

+gem sources -a http://gems.github.com # if you haven't done this in the past for other gems hosted at github sudo gem install ctagg-ebay_shopping

-To install, simply run the usual: script/plugin install http://ebay-shopping.googlecode.com/svn/trunk/ ebay_shopping
+simply run the usual: script/plugin install http://ebay-shopping.googlecode.com/svn/trunk/ ebay_shopping

 Then from the root of your rails app run ruby vendor/plugins/ebay_shopping/install.rb.